Why Deep-V Hulls Handle Rough Water Better

 Deadrise is simply the angle between the hull bottom and a horizontal plane, measured at any point along the hull.
 Most discussion focuses on transom deadrise because that’s where the primary planing surface exists on running boats.

 Higher deadrise means a sharper V-shape.
 Lower deadrise means a flatter bottom.
 The trade-offs are fundamental to hull design: sharp V shapes slice through waves but require more power and sacrifice stability at rest.
-Flat bottoms are stable and efficient but pound in rough water.
+Flat bottoms are stable and efficient but pound violently in rough water.

-Why 24 Degrees Matters
+Why 24 Degrees Became the Standard

-Through decades of refinement, naval architects settled on roughly 24 degrees as the sweet spot for offshore performance boats.
+Through years of testing and real-world experience, designers established roughly 24 degrees as the ideal balance for offshore performance boats.
 This angle provides genuine rough-water capability without excessive power requirements or unacceptable stability compromises.

 When a wave strikes a deep-V hull, the sharp entry splits the water rather than slamming into it.
 The impact force spreads over time as the hull progressively meets the wave.
 This transformation of sudden impact into gradual loading is what makes deep-V hulls comfortable offshore.